Risks associated with hip replacement surgery may include:

 - Infection.
 Infections can occur at the site of your incision and in the deeper tissue near your new hip.
 Most infections are treated with antibiotics, but a major infection near your prosthesis may require surgery to remove and replace the prosthesis.

 - Fracture.
 During surgery, healthy portions of your hip joint may fracture.
-Sometimes the fractures are so small that they heal on their own, but larger fractures may need to be corrected with wires, pins and possibly bone grafts.
+Sometimes the fractures are so small that they heal on their own, but larger fractures may need to be corrected with wires, pins, and possibly a metal plate or bone grafts.

 - Dislocation.
-Certain positions can cause the ball of your new joint to become dislodged.
-To avoid this, it is often recommended that after surgery you don't bend more than 90 degrees at the hip and don't let your leg cross the midline of your body.
+Certain positions can cause the ball of your new joint to become dislodged, particularly in the first few months after surgery.
 If the hip dislocates, your doctor may fit you with a brace to keep the hip in the correct position.
 If your hip keeps dislocating, surgery is often required to stabilize it.

 - Change in leg length.
 Your surgeon takes steps to avoid the problem, but occasionally a new hip makes one leg longer or shorter than the other.
-Sometimes this is caused by weakness in the muscles surrounding the hip.
+Sometimes this is caused by a contracture of muscles surrounding the hip.
 In this case, progressively strengthening and stretching those muscles may help.

 - Loosening.
 Although this complication is rare with newer implants, your new joint may not become solidly fixed to your bone or may loosen over time, causing pain in your hip.
 Surgery might be needed to fix the problem.

 Your prosthetic hip joint may wear out eventually, so if you have hip replacement surgery when you're relatively young and active, you eventually may need a second hip replacement.
 However, new materials are making implants last longer, so a second replacement may not be needed.